Best Hardside Luggage – Top Choices In 2020!

 Personally, though, I prefer a hardside luggage with four double spinner wheels.
 It’s much easier to navigate, which is very important when you’re walking through crowds of people or down a narrow airplane aisle.

 A spinner also boasts a better distribution of weight- a factor that keeps weight off your arms and shoulders.

 If you decide to go for 4-wheel luggage, look for one that has double spinner wheels.
 These are more reliable on all kinds of surfaces since they don’t get stuck in crevices as easily as single wheels.
 They're also more stable.

 Some bags are equipped with tamper-proof zippers.
 This means that a potential thief cannot pry the zipper open with some kind of sharp object.
-This is actually quite easy, if you have an old bag you’re about to throw away, try it and see for yourself!
+This is actually quite easy if you have an old bag you’re about to throw away, try it and see for yourself!

 Bags with more than one compartment may have multi-pocket TSA-approved locks.
-This means every compartment (if there are more than one) has its individual lock, and this makes it harder for thieves to access your bag’s contents.
+This means every compartment (if there is more than one) has its individual lock, and this makes it harder for thieves to access your bag’s contents.